One DnD 2025 Class and Subclass Tier List Breakdown

 Knowledge

 Channel Divinity: Knowledge of the Ages (Level 3) – C Tier – This is a super niche, but unique ability that could be useful for those who are creative enough to make good use of it.
+I bet players smarter than me (so most of them) can do interesting things with this.

 Channel Divinity: Read Thoughts (Level 6) – C Tier – This is super weird, but can be useful for those who really like finding unconventional solutions to their problems.